prebid/prebid.github.io/dev-docs/conditional-ad-units.md

 See the [Publisher API reference](/dev-docs/publisher-api-reference/setConfig.html#setConfig-Configure-Responsive-Ads) for syntax.

-## Some Bidders Should Be Skipper for Some Devices
+## Some Bidders Should Be Skipped for Some Devices

 {: .alert.alert-info :}
 See the [Advanced Size Mapping module](/dev-docs/modules/sizeMappingV2.html) for another way to handle this scenario.
 Note that you must use Advanced Size Mapping for mediaTypes other than banner.